 Everything looks better from above, especially when you’re looking down at something as spectacular as the Okavango Delta.
 The Okavango Delta is a huge area of very slow flowing water fed by the Kavango River.
 The water fans out from the river into a labyrinth of channels, lagoons and palm-covered islands before evaporating over the sands of the Kalahari Desert.
 What a world we live in.

 All of the water reaching the Delta is evaporated and transpired and does not flow into any sea or ocean.
-Each year approximately 11 cubic km’s of water spreads out over the 6,000-15,000 km² area.
+Each year approximately 11 cubic km’s of water spread out over the 6,000-15,000 km² area.
 During our flight, we saw herds of buffalos, elephants, rhinos and giraffes.
 It was only after our flight did we understand the real beauty of the Okavango Delta.
 It was extremely impressive to see such a vast range of land from above.

 10/ Baffle at the Great Migration, Tanzania